 Our STEM Camp takes our traditional camp experience and infuses Science, Technology, Engineering, and Math!
 Campers will explore these areas through fun hands-on activities, experiential learning, and problem solving through teamwork.
 We hope to open our campers' minds and inspire them to learn more about these fields.

 (SHL) For campers who have complete grades 9-11.

-For many, Senior High Leadership is the first step in the journey to becoming a Camp Wright staff member.
-This session helps develop skills important for work at camp, class office, peer mediation and other leadership roles.
-A trip to a Ropes Course for teambuilding, community service and planning a program for our Ready, Set, Campers allow SHL participants to practice leadership in a supportive, fun environment.
+For many, Senior High Leadership is the first step in the process of becoming a Counselor in Training.
+A community service project, partnering with veteran staff members, and planning programs for our younger campers allow participants to practice leadership in a fun, supportive environment.

 Counselor in Training Program

 Counselors in Training (CIT) are young adults who have completed 10th grade who volunteer during resident camp sessions.
 CITs work with our staff for two sessions each summer.
-During one session, they work with our kitchen crew and participate in programs in the evening.
-During the second session CITs work together with counselors to facilitate all aspects of camp life.
-Under the supervision of our adult camp staff, CITs lead activity blocks, facilitate cabin life and work with younger campers.
+CITs have opportunities to explore different aspects of the camp operation.
+CITs will work in the kitchen, work together with counselors to lead a cabin group and facilitate programs for our campers.
+Two veteran staff members serve as CIT coordinators, who meet regularly with CIT participants, provide feedback and help with camper to staff transitions.
 This approach gives our CITs lots of time and opportunities to learn many aspects of our camp culture, participate in our staff community, learn, serve and have fun!